Skip to Content

 Pasta in tomato sauce is a magical combination, one that has straddled the world, and there are countless examples.

-This tomato tuna pasta recipe joins a spaghetti alla puttanesca, penne arrabbiata, tomato and mascarpone pasta and a take on bacon and tomato pasta.
+I've got offerings that range from spaghetti alla puttanesca, penne arrabbiata, tomato and mascarpone pasta to tomato and anchovy pasta and bacon and tomato pasta.

 Frequently Asked Questions